-&lt;sup>3 Example of MOU is in Addendum J
+3 Example of MOU is in Addendum K

 In addition, those parties make choices on a delivery method: email, web-based (HTTP) or file-based (FTP).
 Some of the earlier eRecording efforts used basic links between the submitters and recorders.
 Recently, the transmission links have become more robust and complex.
 New Internet protocols have been developed to enhance the functionality of e-commerce.
-Web services and portals are becoming increasingly popular because they enable Internet-based applications to create, send, process, store, archive, and retrieve documents and information with less effort and human intervention.
+Web services and portals are becoming i ncreasingly popular because they enable I nternet-based applications to create, send, process, store, archive, and retrieve documents and information with less effort and human i ntervention.
 Networks use directories to determine who has access, under what circumstances, and what privileges a user has on the network.

-Once the documents are created, packaged, and addressed, parties must be capable of sending or receiving them.
-Submitters should be able to send single documents or groups of documents to county recorders within a single electronic transmission.
+Once the documents are created, packaged, addressed, and endorsed by submitter in accordance to G. S. §47-14(a1), parties must be capable of sending or receiving them.
+Submitters should be able to send single doc uments or groups of documents to county recorders within a single electronic transmission.